 Can societies adapt to more frequent and intense weather disasters?
-This paper estimates the value and limit of disaster adaptation in Northeast Brazil, a semi-arid region prone to droughts.
-It examines the effects of drought frequency and reservoir construction on economic and population outcomes.
-Using a dataset replicating Brazil's river network and monitoring stations, the study identifies the impact of drought frequency and the adaptation value of reservoirs.
-Findings show that reservoirs significantly offset drought impacts, improving GDP per square kilometer by 27% and population density by 26%.
-However, the benefits decline to zero at three droughts per decade.
-Reservoirs support subsistence agriculture, increasing vulnerability but also accelerating rural-urban migration, enhancing resilience.
+We estimate the value and the limit of disaster adaptation in Northeast Brazil, a semi-arid region with a long history of droughts.
+The main contribution of this paper is the identification of the effects of drought frequency and reservoir construction on economic and population outcomes.
+We create a dataset that replicates the network of rivers and monitoring stations in Brazil and we use within state-biome variation in extreme river flow and river gradient to identify the impact of drought frequency and the adaptation value of reservoir placements.
+We find that the adaptation value of reservoirs is large but declines rapidly with drought frequency.
+Adding a reservoir offsets the impact of an increase in drought frequency on GDP per square kilometer by 27\% and on population density by 26\%.
+However, the contribution of a reservoir declines to zero at a frequency of 3 droughts per decade.
+Reservoirs expand subsistence agriculture, increasing vulnerability, but also accelerate rural-urban migration, improving resilience.

 This study examines how trade liberalization affects the impact of road infrastructure on economic development in Brazil.
 Using a triple-differences framework and instrumental variables, it finds that road expansion post-trade reform increases population and GDP per capita in high soybean potential areas.
 Additionally, road expansion boosts soybean harvested area and yield in these regions, highlighting the role of export-led agricultural growth in economic development.